 Colombia's reputation for drug violence is immense, to say the least.
 The Colombian government has attempted to minimize the carnage in part by legalizing medical marijuana.
 They have also legitimized cannabis by allowing its cultivation for export.
 This nation has realized the best way to take drug traffickers off the map is to funnel cannabis into legal channels.
 Full legalization makes perfect sense for Colombia.

 Some may be surprised to find out cannabis is actually illegal in the Netherlands.
 Although its capital, Amsterdam, is an international marijuana icon, those legendary cannabis cafes are technically against the law.
 But thanks to the good graces of the authorities, coffee shops can have 500 grams of cannabis on hand at once.
 Individuals carrying five grams or less are usually tolerated, and growers can cultivate around five plants before they become a target for prosecution.
 With such lax laws, and the tax revenue to be made from selling cannabis to tourists, true legalization makes sense as a next step for the Netherlands.

 The United Kingdom has a huge problem on its hands when it comes to cannabis.
 Although weed remains firmly illegal, and seriously ill children have gotten their CBD taken away from them, the U.K. is actually the world's biggest producer of legal cannabis.
 In 2016, the nation exported 95 tons of weed, sold for research and medicinal use.
-Legal cannabis may have an advocate in the royal family as well, as newly-minted Duchess Meghan Markle's half-sister uses medical marijuana to manage her multiple sclerosis.
-It may be time for the sun to set on British prohibition.
+Legal cannabis may have an advocate in the royal family as well, as newly-minted Duchess Meghan Markle's half-sister uses medical marijuana.

 United States of America